aekanut/peertopeerchat/README.md

-# Simple peer to perr chat
+# Simple peer to peer chat

 1. pip install twisted
 2. go to path of peer to peer chat